YanSte/CNN-CV-GTSRB-Classification/README.md

 # Objectives
 This section delineates the specific goals of this notebook, which are:

-- Training a Deep Neural Network (DNN) model to achieve high accuracy in classification of road signs.
+- Training a Convolutional Neural Networks (CNNs) model to achieve high accuracy in classification of road signs.

 # Implementation
 This section presents the hands-on steps necessary to attain the previously mentioned objectives.
 These steps include: